Make a Third-Party Claim to Controlled Goods CPR 85.4

 Clamping a vehicle on a highway in England or Wales

-Making a controlled goods agreement with the debtor
+Making Controlled Goods Agreement with the debtor

 The Law: